Team-Decy/useTrail/packages/subgraph/README.md

-# Scaffold-ETH 2 and The Graph
+# Usetrail

-Uses a subgraph from The Graph to index and query blockchain data.
+Uses a subgraph from The Graph to index and query blockchain data on shipping and also uses scaffold-eth and nextjs

 ## 🧑🏼‍🚀 The Graph